Does My Child (or do I) Have an Eating Disorder? Signs Not to Ignore

 Signs It’s Time to Seek Help

 It’s important to seek support early.
-Eating disorders tend to become more entrenched over time.
+Eating disorders tend to become more entrenched over time, and earlier recognition can improve access to effective care [1,11].

 Emotional Signs